The Capitals completely collapse in a 7-3 loss to the Bruins, their fourth in a row

 Defenseman Dmitry Orlov and winger Carl Hagelin were placed in the NHL’s coronavirus protocols Monday and did not play against the Bruins.
 That means the only players on the roster who have not missed a game this season are captain Alex Ovechkin and defenseman John Carlson.

-Under the NHL’s revised protocols following new Centers for Disease Control and Prevention guidelines, if a player produces a negative test and is asymptomatic, he can be cleared to play after five days in isolation.
+Under the NHL’s revised protocols following updated guidelines from the Centers for Disease Control and Prevention, if a player produces a negative test and is asymptomatic, he can be cleared to play after five days in isolation.

 Big guns back

 Oshie and center Nicklas Backstrom played for the first time since Dec.
-31. Both were out with non-covid-19 illnesses and had missed three games.
+31. Both were out with non-covid illnesses and had missed the previous three games.

-“It’s great to have them back,” Laviolette said Monday morning.
+“It’s great to have them back,” Laviolette said.
 “Their years have not unfolded probably the way that they want.
 No fault of their own — it’s just the way it’s gone.”

 Oshie and Backstrom have been limited by injuries, stints on the covid list and the flu.
 Monday was Backstrom’s fourth game; it was Oshie’s 17th.
-Oshie’s goal was his fifth of the year.

 “It was unfortunate, a little upset,” Oshie said of not being able to play in St. Louis, where he began his NHL career, and Minnesota, where he attended high school.
 “But now I’m here.”

 Oshie played on the top line with Ovechkin and Evgeny Kuznetsov.
 Backstrom centered the second line between Aliaksei Protas and Tom Wilson.
+Oshie’s goal was his fifth of the year and his first since he had a hat trick Oct.
+25 at Ottawa.